This article contains affiliate links. This article was first published in October 2015 and has been updated several times, last time in June 2019.

 The beach at Pulau Joyo is delightful but so is the pool at the center of the island.
 Spend the evenings relaxing on one of the comfy sofas by the lounge area or in your villa.
 Pulau Joyo is quite similar to Nikoi but less well known and much smaller.
 As such, it can easily be rented out a a whole for a group of friends of maximum 25 people.

 I visited Pulau Joyo for a small wedding gathering by a friend of mine and we were a total of 25 guests spread over the several villas.
 Each of the villas in Pulau Joyo is different and, although designed for a couple, they also have several day beds which can be converted into proper beds for families or groups of friends looking to share.
-This means you can have a real tropical island getaway near Singapore for a very affordable rate.
+This means you can have a real tropical island resort near Singapore for a very affordable rate.

 While in Joyo, you can enjoy the water sports and activities or simply sunbathe.
 The resort has an honesty bar so you can mix your own drinks but you can also bring your own at no extra charge.
 As you are very far from civilisation, Pulau Joyo has some of the clearest nights you will find near Singapore so it is a great spot for star gazing.

 You can book a Beach & Java Palaces at US$295 per adult per night, the Driftwood Palace at US$235 per adult per night, or the entire island for up to 12 adults at US$3,380 per night.
 There is a mandatory SGD90 per person per day for full board.
+Check Tripadvisor for more information.

 Bawah Island is the closest island to Singapore that is truly worthy of honeymoon dreams.
 You no longer need to fly to the Maldives or the remote parts of Indonesia to access a world of barefoot luxury.
 Bawah Reserve opened in 2017 with just 35 villas, 11 of which are over water and the rest on the beach.
 As opposed to the Maldives, Bawah reserve is not just an island but six, spread over a small area and surrounding three lagoons with the most beautiful clear waters.

 The island can be reached on an amphibious land and sea plan which lands on the water at the end of the pier on Bawah after an 80min flight from Batam airport and it promises to be the newest most luxurious resort near Singapore and possibly in Asia (will it dethrone Nihi Sumba – The Best Hotel in the World?).
+It should without a doubt be your first options for best beach resorts near Singapore if you’re looking for uber luxury.

-Bawah has a lot to offer from diving and snorkelling to hiking the trails of the main island, kayaking to natural mangroves, exploring all the islands in the group by boat, taking a cooking lesson to learn to make the incredibly delicious and creative dishes th Indonesian-Honduran chef prepares or simply relaxing on your private overwater villa.
+Bawah has a lot to offer from diving and snorkelling to hiking the trails of the main island, kayaking to natural mangroves, exploring all the islands in the group by boat, taking a cooking lesson to learn to make the incredibly delicious and creative dishes the Indonesian-Honduran chef prepares or simply relaxing on your private overwater villa.
 I spent 4 days and could have easily spent a week without getting bored.

 There are two restaurants and three bars on Bawah Reserve and perhaps the best resort cuisine I have ever enjoyed.
 I did not see a menu until the last lunch as the chef came at every meal to talk about what we felt like and prepared something unique to our exact taste.
 Every single dish was exceptional and exclusively prepared to us.
 Ardian managed to blend Indonesian flavours with an international touch making them lighter and less greasy and bringing in techniques from Latin America, Europe and other parts of Asia like Japan.